Craving Some Creativity

 We cut the boards to our desired length, 48 inches long.

-I used poplar boards with no knots and Early American Stain.
-I sanded them with 320 grit sandpaper and very slightly rounded the sharp edges.
-I used a brush on the first coat but the boards were so dry, they soaked in the stain in seconds which made it difficult to fix runs or blemishes.
+I used poplar boards with no knots and Early American Stain and sanded them with 320 grit sandpaper.
+I used a brush on the first coat, but the boards were so dry, they soaked in the stain in seconds which made it difficult to fix runs or blemishes.
 After that, I used a soaked, wadded-up t-shirt for the last 2 coats.

 Step 2: Pre-drill the Eye Screws